filecoin-project/FIPs/FIPS/fip-direct-onboarding.md

 This proposal aims to:

 - Support data onboarding, including Fil+ verified data, with no smart-contract intermediary;
-- Provide a new scheme for data activation which can support user-programmed smart contracts to function as data storage applications (including as markets);
+- Provide a new scheme for data activation which can later support user-programmed smart contracts to function as data storage applications (including as markets);
 - Continue supporting existing onboarding methods to give participants time to migrate their workflows.